7Pros/circuit/MANUAL.md

 Posts are the heart of **Circuit**.
 It is the way you communicate with other users.
 There are some more options besides posting 256 characters of pure text.
 You can further answer to people, repost things, mention users or use hashtags.

 ### Hashtags
+Hashtags are the best way to keep information centralized

 ### Mentions